JoaoKSS/JoaoKSS/README.md

-- 👋 Hi, I’m @JoaoKSS João Kennedy, I'm 20 years old and I'm a Computer Science student at the Instituto Federal do Norte de Minas Gerais - IFNMG.
+- 👋 Hi, I’m João Kennedy, I'm 20 years old and I'm a Computer Science student at the Instituto Federal do Norte de Minas Gerais - IFNMG.
 - 👀 I’m interested in technology and innovation
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate in software development